Further study or an apprenticeship after Year 12 can stretch your finances (we get it). You may need to pay for things like:

 What is a Bursary?

 A bursary is financial support to students who can show a need for financial support (it’s not solely based on academic performance).
-Instead, the criteria for eligibility will often include financial need and personal attributes such as leadership skills and community involvement.
+Personal attributes such as leadership skills and community involvement are also considered.

 Again, every bursary is different.
 So do your research, work out the eligibility criteria, and if you think you’re eligible, then give it your best shot.